microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUser.md

 ```

 ### -ObjectId
-Specifies the ID (as a UPN or ObjectId) of a user in Azure AD.
+Specifies the ID (as a UPN or ObjectId) of a user in Microsoft Entra ID.

 ```yaml
 Type: String